nitmir/policyd-rate-limit/docs/policyd-rate-limit.conf.5.rst

   If a limit is reach, which action postfix should do.
   The default is "defer_if_permit Rate limit reach, retry later".
   See **access**)(5) for possible actions.
+**config_file**
+  This parameter is automatically set to the path of the configuration file currently in use.
+  You can call it in conjunction with **--get-config** to known which configuration file is used.

 See also
 ========